The Kiddos' Clubhouse Practitioners

 Jessica was raised in New York and moved to Georgia in 1997.
 She is married to her husband Ken, they also have two sons named Kenai and Kameron, and a dog named cookie.
 Some of her hobbies are, Reading, Traveling, spending time with family and friends, community activities, music, and volleyball.

 Alix Tillem Johnson, M.A., BCBA

 Alix received her bachelor’s degree in psychology from the University of Massachusetts-Amherst and completed her Master’s degree in Rehabilitation Counseling at the University of Maryland-College Park.
-She is currently attending Florida Institute of Technology to earn her BCBA .
+She also earned her BCBA from Florida Institute of Technology.
 Alix joined the Kiddos' Clubhouse team in November 2014.
-She was born and raised here in Atlanta and currently lives in Sandy Springs with her fiancé Paul.
+She was born and raised in Atlanta and currently lives in Sandy Springs with her husband Paul and chocolate lab Bosco.
 Outside of the Clubhouse, you can find her drinking sweet tea and enjoying time with her family and friends.

 Lisa Broussard - Insurance Coordinator

 Lisa has been with Kiddos’ for 7 years.
 She has been in the Medical Billing/Practice Management arena for 20 plus years.
 Her experience is in Family Practice, OB/GYN, and Therapeutic Medicine .
 She takes pride in her work and the ability to be of service to man.
 Her joy comes in the success and growth of others.
 Lisa is a native of Louisiana.
 She is a 1992 Graduate of Northwestern State University, Natchitoches, LA.
 Lisa enjoys, Church Fellowship, traveling, movies and dinner out.
 She currently resides in Lawrenceville, GA.
 She has one son, Anthony.